learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 Song.all.last.artist.name #=> "Rick Astley"
 ```

-Now we've got a way to get all songs, so as long as we make sure to let every
-song know its artist, if we want to find all the songs that belong to a
+Now we've got a way to get all songs, so if we want a list of all the songs that
-particular artist we can just _select_ the appropriate songs:
+belong to a particular artist we can just _select_ the appropriate songs:

 ```ruby
 Song.all.select {|song| song.artist == lil_nas_x}